📷 JIYANG CHEN

 About

-In her most recent engagement, American Mezzo-soprano, Leia Lensing made her UK debut in the quaint English countryside of the Glyndebourne Festival Opera (2024).
+Spring of 2024: Leia made her UK debut in the quaint English countryside of the Glyndebourne Festival Opera.
 Here, she performed as the Dritte Dame, a feisty maid in the Barbe & Doucet production of Die Zauberflöte.
-Earlier this year, she returned to the Staatsoper Stuttgart, for a remounted production of Nixon in China, as the 3rd Secretary.
+Earlier this year, she returned to Staatsoper Stuttgart, for a remounted production of Nixon in China, as the 3rd Secretary.

 📷 Bill Knight